 Interest Payment Dates......
 March 15 and September 15 of each year, beginning September 16, 2002.
-Holders of new notes will receive interest from March 16, exchange offer.
+Holders of new notes will receive interest from March 16,

 Use of Proceeds......
-We will not receive any cash proceeds from the obligations of Williams that will rank equally with all of our other outstanding senior unsecured indebtedness.
+We will not receive any cash proceeds from the exchange offer.

+The new notes will be senior unsecured obligations of Williams that will rank equally with all of our other outstanding senior unsecured indebtedness.